 By Tunji Adegbite

-• Tunji Adegbite is a thought leader in Strategy and Supply Chain, who is also the founder of Naspire, a business research platform using business insights to help entrepreneurs and professionals in Africa succeed.
+•Tunji Adegbite, a thought leader in Strategy and Supply Chain, has worked with leading organisations like PwC and an IOC.
+He also founded Naspire, a business research platform using African business insights to help entrepreneurs and professionals succeed.
 He can be reached via email@example.com